Conversions of Jews to Christianity: Germany

 Germany had three main periods of conversion, the first beginning with the Mendelssohnian era (see the Haskalah, the Jewish Enlightenment) and a second wave occurred during the first half of the 19th century.
 A list of 32 Jewish families and 18 unmarried Jews who had recently converted was given by David Friedlander to Prussian State Chancellor Hardenberg in 1811.
 In the eight old Prussian provinces between the years of 1816–43, during the reign of Frederick William III., 3,984 Jews were baptized, among them the many of richest and most cultured (2,200 from 1822 to 1840, according to the Jewish Encyclopedia).
 The third and longest period of secession was due to antisemitism, and began in the year 1880.
 Across the German states, with the exception of Austria and France, many Jews obtained high stations and large revenues in return for their renouncing Judaism.

 Russia

 In Russia, 40,000 are believed to have been converted between 1836 and 1875. while in Britain during that period, the number has been estimated at 50,000.

 According to a 2012 study 17% of Jews in Russia identify themselves as Christians.

 To Catholicism

 Various estimates have been put forward as to the total number of conversions during the 19th century.
 One Catholic encyclopedia writes that the number exceeded 100,000; while the Jewish Encyclopedia records approximately 190,000.
 Other contemporary sources put the number at 130,000 or even as many as 250,000.

 As a result of the high rate of conversion, many Catholics can be found with a measure of Jewish parentage.
 In 1930s Germany, Nazi officials discovered that the German Catholic population with some level of Jewish ancestry almost equalled that of the Jewish community of just over five hundred thousand.

+Shifts in the early 20th century

+Early 20th century Jewish missions built upon the growth of the 19th century, with England, the United States, and continental Europe serving as major missions hubs.
+The largest English mission was the London Society, and the largest American mission was the American Board of Missions to the Jews.
+These two missions, among many others, were highly involved in continental Europe and Ottoman Palestine (later, the British Mandate).

+In his thesis which was titled, "A Survey of Missions to the Jews in Continental Europe, 1900-1950," Mitchell Leslie Glaser divided his study into three periods: